edco29/azure.arm/readme.md

-This article describe the default test that are run with the  `template test toolkit`.

 # ARM TTK
 The ARM Template Tool Kit is a new static code analyser for ARM templates created by Microsoft.
 It's an open-source PowerShell library that you can use to validate your templates against a series of test cases.
 These test cases are generic and designed to validate that your templates are following best practice, a little like the PowerShell PSScriptAnalyzer tool.
 The ARM TTK tests for things like: